OpCoSim/OpCoSerializer/README.md

 ## License

-This program is distributed under the [MIT License](./LICENSE "License link").
+This library is distributed under the [MIT License](./LICENSE "License link").